 |Previous offer||Updated offer|

 Miles for every purchaseAlong with a generous sign-up bonus, the Venture card lets cardholders earn 2 miles per dollar on all purchases.
-We value Capital One miles at 1 cent per mile when redeemed for travel – making the sign-up bonus worth approximately $1,000 (if you can meet the whole spend cap).
+We value Capital One miles at 1 cent per mile when redeemed for travel – making the sign-up bonus worth approximately $600.
+This is a decent value and $100 more than the standard sign-up bonus for the same spend.

 Another big perk: There is no limit on the number of miles you can earn, and your rewards won’t expire for the life of your account.